projectAcetylcholine/mcp-server-azure-ai-search-python-preview/README.md

 server.headers = {"client-id": "izzyacademy.msft"}

 global_message = """
+Hello AI Search Developer,
-I am a helpful assistant.
-I can answer questions about Contoso Medical.
+I am a helpful assistant and I can answer questions about Contoso Groceries - an online grocery service where shopping is a pleasure.
+I have access to the AI Search Index for Contoso Groceries and can help developers interact with the data and resources in the AI Search service.
+Please let me know how I can help you.
+Ask me to show you what tools I have available to support your development efforts.
+If you forget the tools, please ask me again.

 """
 prompt = """
 How can I help you?"""